MiriamPeskowitz/do-something/README.md

 ###
 Contributors Guide
 Want to contribute?
 I'm honored.
 Send me some Github issues, whether it's bugs you've found (and how you found them), design/UX/UI features that can make DoSomethingNow easier to use.
 Have something else?
 Send me a pull request.

+Next features:
+	-- A way to share on Twitter, etc.

 ###
 MIT License
 Copyright 2018 <COPYRIGHT HOLDER>